 So many blogs are written and updated daily to make worthy information readily available.
 It is the responsibility of the search engine portal to organise this information as much as possible.

 You need to be more than just a writer to succeed massively as a blogger; most people who follow blogging are not writers; they are strategic, which has led to their success as Bloggers.

-As new bloggers, we often fall into the Waterloo of blogging errors; a few and most important will be highlighted in the sections below.
+As new bloggers, we often fall into the Waterloo of blogging errors; a few and the most important will be highlighted in the sections below.